mozilla/django-post-request-task/README.rst

         pass

-Or, if you are using the task decorator directly:
+Or, if you are using the decorator directly:

 .. code-block:: python

-    from post_request_task.task import task
+    from post_request_task.task import shared_task

-    @task
+    @shared_task
     def my_task():
         pass